eshaan7/django-rest-durin/docs/source/index.rst

 built in to DRF.
 However, it adds some extra sauce:

 - Durin allows **multiple tokens** per user.
 But only one token each user per API client.
 - Each user token is associated with an API Client.

-These API Clients (:class:`durin.models.Client`) are configurable via Django's Admin Interface.
+   - These API Clients (:class:`durin.models.Client`) are configurable via Django's Admin Interface.
+   - Allows only specific clients to make authenticated requests to certain ``APIViews`` or vice-a-versa.

-- All Durin tokens have an expiration time.
+- All Durin **tokens have an expiration time**.
 This expiration time can be different per API client.
-- Durin provides an option for a logged in user to remove **all** tokens that the server has - forcing him/her to re-authenticate for all API clients.
+- Durin provides an option for a logged in user to **remove all tokens** that the server has - forcing him/her to re-authenticate for all API clients.
 - Durin **tokens can be renewed** to get a fresh expiry.
 - Durin provides a :class:`durin.auth.CachedTokenAuthentication` backend as well which uses memoization for faster look ups.